LiskArchive/lips/proposals/mainnet_migration.md

 When Lisk Core v4 is started for the first time, the following steps are performed:

 1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT + 1`):
     1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes, fetch this block.
-If not, stop here.
+If not, stop the initialization here.
 2. Process the snapshot block as described in [LIP 0060](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0060.md).
 3. Check if all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` and `HEIGHT_SNAPSHOT` (inclusive) from Lisk Core v3 can be found locally.
 If yes:
     1. Fetch these blocks from highest height to lowest.
 Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block and its transactions are persisted in the database.
     2. Skip steps 4 and 5.
-4. Fetch all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK+1` and `HEIGHT_SNAPSHOT` (inclusive) via peer-to-peer from highest height to lowest.
+4. Fetch all blocks between heights `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK+1` and `HEIGHT_SNAPSHOT` (inclusive) via peer-to-peer network from highest to lowest height.
 Each block is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
-If this validation step passes, the block and its transactions are persisted in the database.
+If this validation passes, the block along with its transactions is persisted in the database.
 5. The snapshot block for the height `HEIGHT_PREVIOUS_SNAPSHOT_BLOCK` is downloaded from a server.
 The URL for the source can be configured.
 When downloaded, it is validated using [minimal validation steps as defined below](#minimal-validation-of-core-v3-blocks).
 If this validation step passes, the block is persisted in the database.

+The steps 3 to 5 from above could run in the background with low priority.

-Due to step 1.i, it is a requirement to run Lisk Core v3 and the migrator tool before running Lisk Core v4\.
-However, nodes starting some time after the migration may fetch the snapshot block and its preceding blocks without running Lisk Core v3 and migrator tool before, as described in the following subsection.
+Due to step 1.1, it is a requirement to run Lisk Core v3 and the migrator tool before running Lisk Core v4\.
+However, nodes starting some time after the migration may fetch the snapshot block and its preceding blocks without running Lisk Core v3 and migrator tool, as described in the following subsection.

 ###### Fetching Block History and Snapshot Block without Running Lisk Core v3

-Once the snapshot block at height `HEIGHT_SNAPSHOT + 1` is final, a new version of Lisk Core v4 can be released that has the block ID of this snapshot block hard-coded.
+Once the snapshot block at height `HEIGHT_SNAPSHOT + 1` is final, a new version of Lisk Core v4 that has the block ID of this snapshot block hard-coded can be released.
 In the following, we denote this version by Lisk Core v4+.
 When Lisk Core v4+ starts for the first time, the same steps as described above are executed, except that step 1 is replaced by the following:

 1. Get the snapshot block (the one for height `HEIGHT_SNAPSHOT + 1`):
     1. Check if the snapshot block for height `HEIGHT_SNAPSHOT + 1` exists locally.
 If yes:
         1. Fetch this block.
         2. Verify that the block ID of this block is matching with the hard-coded block ID of the snapshot block.
-If yes, skip step b.
-If not, continue with step ii.
+If yes, skip step 2.
+If not, continue with step 2.
     2. The snapshot block for height `HEIGHT_SNAPSHOT + 1` is downloaded from a server.
 The URL for the source can be configured in Lisk Core v4+.
-When downloaded, it must first be verified that the block ID of this block is matching with the hard-coded block ID of the snapshot block.
-If not, stop here (the process should be repeated, but the node operator should specify a new server to download the snapshot block from).
+Once downloaded, it first must be verified that the block ID of this block matches with the hard-coded block ID of the snapshot block.
+If not, stop the initialization here (the process should be repeated, but the node operator should specify a new server to download the snapshot block from).

 Note that once the snapshot block for height `HEIGHT_SNAPSHOT + 1` is processed, the node should start its regular block synchronization, i.e., fetching the blocks with height larger than `HEIGHT_SNAPSHOT + 1`.
-The steps 3 to 5 from above could run in the background with low priority.
+The steps 4 to 5 from above could run in the background with low priority.

 ###### Minimal Validation of Core v3 Blocks

 A block created by Lisk Core v3, i.e., a block with a height between `HEIGHT_PREVIOUS_SNAPSHOT` and `HEIGHT_SNAPSHOT` (inclusive) is validated as follows:

-- Verify that the block follows the [`block schema`](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0029.md#deserialization) defined LIP 0029.
+- Verify that the block follows the [`block schema`](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0029.md#deserialization) defined in LIP 0029.
 - Compute the block ID as defined in [LIP 0029](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0029.md#block-id) and verify that it is equal to the `previousBlockID` property of the child block.
 - Verify that the transactions in the payload yield the [transaction root](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0032.md#specification) provided in the block header.